jamestcorley/jamestcorley.github.io/_posts/2025-07-20-CompTIA-NetworkPlus-Certified.md

 The fog has been lifted and I can see my career stretching out in front of me.
 I'm planning on pursuing Security+.
 It's one of the most valuable foundational certifications in IT.
 When it comes to career advancement, it seems even more valuable than Network+.
-I look forward to the future and who knows where the journey will take me but I feel it's going to be a ride.
+I look forward to the future and I don't know where the journey will take me but I feel it's going to be a ride.